-A dispossessed, violent man who's life is a disastrous attempt to exist outside the social order.
-Successively deprived of parents and homes and with few other ties, Ballard descends literally and figuratively to the level of a cave dweller as he falls deeper into crime and degradation.
+A dispossessed, violent man's life is a disastrous attempt to exist outside the social order.
+Successively deprived of parents and homes and with few other ties, Ballard descends to the level of a cave dweller as he falls deeper into crime and degradation.

 2 of 3 people found this review helpful.

 Was this review helpful to you?